opengauss-mirror/docs/content/docs-lite/en/docs/SQLReference/type-conversion-functions.md

     -   The optional parameter  **fmt**  allows for the following types: date, time, week, quarter, and century.
 Each type has a unique template.
 The templates can be combined together.
 Common templates include HH, MI, SS, YYYY, MM, and DD.
     -   A template may have a modification word.
 FM is a common modification word and is used to suppress the preceding zero or the following blank spaces.
+    -   **Only on dbcompatibility = 'A'**, When the input is interval, the **fmt** will be ignored.
+If the interval only includes year and month, the output format will be SYYYY-MM.
+When the year is less than two digits, it will be padded with a leading zero.
+If the interval only includes day and time, the output format will be SDD HH:MI:SS.
+If the interval contains both, an error code will be returned.

     Return type: text